JohnCoene/fbadsinsightsr/README.md

 #### v2.0.1 -  ####

 * `findAccounts` function added; retrieves all account IDs accessible by either a business.facebook.com or a user.
 See updated Manual or ?documentation.

+Bug fixes.

+* Fixed minor bug amongst GET-family functions where some errors on the inital queries where not caught if the response had little content.

 ### v2.0.0 - Documentation ###